-[This is an old commentary from about ten years ago so take it with a grain of salt.
-The best domestic pressings kill this audiophile record.
+This commentary is from more than fifteen years ago, so please take it with an oversized grain of salt.
+The best domestic and import pressings kill this audiophile record.
 That said, the better half-speed copies are actually surprisingly good.

 This Hot Stamper A&M Half Speed of Supertramp – Crisis?
 What Crisis? today joins a VERY ELITE GROUP: Half-Speeds that hold their own in a head to head shootout against some of the BEST Hot Stamper Non-Audiophile pressings we can find.
 There are presently a total of three titles that fit the description: Dark Side of the Moon on MoFi, Crime of the Century on MoFi, and this title on A&M.